NichikouGN/ticket-box-backend/README.md

 - ticket status is now included in getTicketById
 - Added timeout for nodemailer to prevent indefinite hanging.
 - Relocate pool size to the root of knex config to prevent max pool size error.

+### Fixes

+- Add missing await before db.transaction in `updateConcert` to ensure the database operations complete and the connection remains stable before returning the response.
+- Add missing await before db.transaction in `createConcert` for correctness and to ensure `Redis` keys are populated correctly after the transaction commits.

 ### v0.8.2: Minor Docker & Supabase Fixes (2026-07-10)